ashfaqur/emissions/README.md

 ## Commands

-Invoke help to see the commands available
+Invoke help to see the options available

     java -jar target/emissions-calculator.jar --help